vviguie/hugo-website/content/courses/GETEC/_index.md

 ---
+title: Adaptation and mitigation strategies in cities
-title: Climate Change and Urban Policy Choices
+subtitle: Climate Change and Urban Policy Choices
 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linkTitle: Cities and climate
 # Page summary for search engines.